YunTianZhou/exlib/README.md

 ## Build

 Run the following commands based on your system:
-- If you want to build the library, go to directory `exlib/`.
+- To build the library, go to the `exlib` directory.
-- If you want to build the examples, go to directory `exlib/tests/`.
+- To build the examples, go to the `exlib/tests` directory.

 ### Windows